-From time to time, we expect to continue to experience large, individual customer sales, which may cause significant variations in quarterly fees.
-We also believe that purchasing our products is relatively discretionary and generally involves a significant commitment of a customer's capital resources.
-Therefore, a downturn in any customer's business, including due to the COVID-19 pandemic, could result in order cancellations or requests for flexible payment terms that could have a significant adverse impact on our revenue and quarterly results.
+From time to time, we expect to continue to experience large, individual client sales, which may cause significant variations in quarterly fees.
+We also believe that purchasing our products is relatively discretionary and generally involves a significant commitment of a client's capital resources.
+Therefore, a downturn in any client's business could result in order cancellations or requests for flexible payment terms that could have a significant adverse impact on our revenue and quarterly results.
 Moreover, continued uncertainty about general economic conditions could precipitate significant reductions in corporate spending for IT, which could result in delays or cancellations of orders for our products.